As one of the highest visited national parks in the United States, the Smoky Moutain hosts nearly 11 million people.

 2. Baxter Creek to Mt.
 Sterling

-The six-mile trip up to Mt.
+The 6.2 trip one-way up to Mt.
 Sterling via Baxter Creek will take you to an elevation of 4200 ft.
+To return to the bottom the trip is more than 12 miles.

 Baxter Creek is thought to be one of toughest trails in the park, although it’s dotted with wildflowers along the way.
 The view from the top is filled with greenery and spruces.
 Take a trip up the 60-foot fire tower to experience the panoramic view.